LilachGr/AnomalyDetectionWebApp/README.md

 2,4,6,7
 done
 + After that if the syntax is correct then we will get a json file as a response to the request from the WepApp.

+## Uml file
+The Uml is in the below jpeg:   https://github.com/LilachGr/AnomalyDetectionWebApp/blob/main/uml.jpeg

+## Video of the WebApp
+The link to the video:   https://github.com/LilachGr/AnomalyDetectionWebApp/blob/main/video.mp4